meseguera/m3o-js/examples/cache/README.md

 ```
 ## Delete

-Delete a value from the cache
+Delete a value from the cache.
+If key not found a success response is returned.

 [https://m3o.com/cache/api#Delete](https://m3o.com/cache/api#Delete)